 He keeps his training schedule balanced between swimming, biking and running.
 Hence, his training hours every week consist of the following sessions:

-He spreads his sessions in a way that it covers 2 quality swim and bike sessions.
-As as well he has 3 hard run sets complemented by a brick session.
+He spreads his sessions in a way that it covers 2 quality swim and bike sessions, as well as 3 hard run sets complemented by a brick session.
 Since all of these are high-intensity training, he mixes them up with a huge volume of low-intensity aerobic training.
-This not only speeds up recovery but also builds an aerobic base.
+This not only speeds up recovery, but also builds an aerobic base.

-Fredeno also points out that even though consistency is the key, there is no use of thrashing yourself to produce great performance which leaves you tired and unable to train on the following days.
+Fredeno also points out that even though consistency is the key, there is no use of thrashing yourself to produce great performance.
+This will leave you tired and unable to train the following days.
 He rather roots for training consistently within your own limits.
 He also states that being injury-free is super important for him, especially when he is competing for the Ironman.
-To stay injury-free even after heavy workouts, he works with a full-time physio to keep him going in great condition.
+To stay injury-free even after heavy workouts, he works with a full-time physio to keep him in supple condition.

 His training is coached by the German National team coach, Dan Lorang who keeps an eye on his workouts from a distance.
 Frodeno’s training sessions are logged into an online system which is monitored by Dan who catches up with him once a week via phone or email.

 Jan Frodeno Nutrition